dabeaz-course/practical-python/Notes/02_Working_with_data/04_Sequences.md

 statements
 ```

-When the `break` statement is executed, it will exit the loop and move
+When the `break` statement executes, it exits the loop and moves
 on the next `statements`.
 The `break` statement only applies to the
 inner-most loop.
 If this loop is within another loop, it will not
 break the outer loop.

-### `continue` statement
+### continue statement

-To skip one element and move to the next one you use the `continue` statement.
+To skip one element and move to the next one, use the `continue` statement.

 ```python
 for line in lines: